• Work

 1. Easy Ease

 Put something in your composition, a shape layer, .ai file, whatever.
 It doesn't really matter what.
 Hit "P" to pull up Position (or toggle the arrow down) and make sure you right click Position > Separate Dimensions.
 Set two keyframes and move the object from left to right.
 If you're feeling crazy, make it move back to where it started.
 Select both keyframes and Easy Ease them by hitting F9 (or right-click the keyframe > Keyframe Assistant > Easy Ease).
-Now hit Shift + F3 to open the graph editor (or click the graph icon .
+Now hit Shift + F3 to open the graph editor (or click the graph icon).

 You'll see a soft "S" curve.
 This is tons better than not putting any ease on an animation.
 Easy Ease isn't a magic bullet, though.
 If you really want to make your animations feel like butter, you gotta get into the graph editor and push and pull those bezier handles.

-Think of Easy Ease as a set of training wheels.
 You should dig deeper and make your animations move like you want them to.
 Touch every keyframe!
 Make it yours.

 2. Extreme Ease